claysmyth/fig_gen_template/README.md

 - `panel_A_gen.ipynb`: generates subfigure/panel A
 - `panel_B_C_gen.ipynb`: generates subfigures/panels B and C
-- `composite_figure_gen.ipynb`: generates the composite figure and converts the results SVG to PNG.
+- `composite_figure_gen.ipynb`: generates the composite figure and converts the results from SVG to PNG.

 ## Recommended plotting libraries